-Alaska's diverse landscape is perfect for multisport adventures.
-One day you're hiking on an ice field for the experience of a lifetime, the next you're biking along one of the region's few roads.
-Follow that by kayaking along the coast amid volcanoes and glaciers.
-Move through the terrain quietly and locals may show their faces: eagles, moose, sea otters, bears.
+Alaska was made for multisport.
+Hike on an ice field for the experience of a lifetime.
+Bike on one of the region's few roads.
+Kayak along the coast amid volcanoes and glaciers.
+Move through the landscape quietly and locals may show their faces: eagles, moose, sea otters, bears.
 Even if they don't, you know they're there, and somehow that's enough.

 1-2 Bike from Anchorage onto the rolling Tony Knowles Coastal Trail—be on the lookout for moose! | Travel along Turnagain Arm, the site of extreme high and low tides, on the way to the lively town of Girdwood | Hike through a lush coastal forest or choose the exhilarating tram ride to the top of Mount Alyeska for unparalleled views of peaks and hanging glaciers.

 3 Journey south to the Kenai Peninsula, a wonderland of rugged mountains, glaciers, fjords and lakes | Views of the Chugach Mountains provide a dramatic backdrop | Hike along the Harding Icefield Trail to witness up close how glaciers reshape the land | Have your camera ready?
 Unrivaled vistas of Harding Icefield, Exit Glacier and the Resurrection River Valley await | Keep an eye out for mountain goats, moose and marmots!